tudelft3d/ML_bldg_type/README.md

 - `table`: table containing the specific case study to which features needs to be extracted (for all case studies), and to validate features (only `c1_rh`), and to analyze features, select features, tune parameters and apply models (`c1_rh` and `c2_delft`).
-- `table2`: table containing the specific case study to use trained models on.
+- `table2`: table containing the specific case study to use the trained models on.
 - `citydbx`: 3D City DB schema containing the specific case study from which the ground truth needs to be obtained (citydb and citydb2 are reserved for c1_rh).
 - `path_3DBAG`: path to the folder containing the tiles of the 3D BAG subset for the specific case study from which the 3DBM features needs to be extracted.
 - `path_3DBM`: path to 3DBM repository.